Why are things the colour they are

 Everything we can see has a colour.

-Around us, in our homes, at work, in nature, in space - it is universal, everywhere has a colour of some sort.
+Around us, in our homes, at work, in nature, in space - it is universal.
 But have you ever thought about what makes something the colour it is?

-How something will look when bathed in light, is governed by these atoms and electrons.
-Different materials, objects and items have a different make up of atoms and electrons.
+How something looks when bathed in light is governed by these atoms and electrons.
+Different materials and objects have different makeups of atoms and electrons.
 Any object, by its nature, will, when exposed to light, do one of the following:

 Reflected and scattered light

-A lot of objects reflect light to some degree, but something that is particularly reflective, has more free electrons that are able to pass from atom to atom with ease.
+A lot of objects reflect light to some degree, but something particularly reflective has more free electrons that can move easily between atoms.

 Absorbed light